 Julie Bolduc-Duval is the director of the astronomy education program Discover the Universe Through her work, she tries to make astronomy accessible to all youths across Canada by creating educational resources and training teachers.
 Passionate about education, she truly believes that understanding our place in the Universe has the power to unite people and create a better world for everyone.
 She’s hoping to do her part towards reconciliation through this project and others she’s involved in.
 Julie is a settler with French-Canadian ancestry.

 Christina is a settler to so called Canada.
-She completed her Master's of Education at the University of Toronto, specializing in anti-racist and anti-colonial pedagogy.
-She is currently pursuing a Master of Arts in the department of Geography and Planning at the University of Toronto, where she is conducting research on strategies for the mitigation of plastic container waste.
+She completed her Master's of Education at the University of Toronto, specializing in anti-racist and anti-colonial pedagogies.
+She recently completed her Master's thesis in the department of Geography and Planning at the University of Toronto.
+Her research focused on strategies for the mitigation of plastic container waste in Ontario.
 Her interest in geography and the physical world, and passion for anti-colonial pedagogies and planning, are what drew her to this work.

 Charlotte Clarke is a recent graduate of Cape Breton University, entering an MA in History at the University of Toronto this fall.
 While her recent research focuses on Early Modern history, she has a background in Indigenous outreach and cultural competency education.
 Charlotte is honoured to be a part of this project and hopes to bring Indigenous-centered education to all aspects of the classroom.